norlin/mahanenko.ru/README.md

+## Project abandoned since there is an "official" app appears.

 # Mahanenko.ru

 The app represents the main content (news and books) from http://mahanenko.ru via http-api with responses in JSON format